Deir ez-Zor offensive (2016): Aftermath

-On 22 January, Russian airstrikes killed 44 in ISIL-controlled Tala'a district and the following day, further airstrikes killed 63 in Khasam.
+On 22 January, Russian airstrikes killed 44 in ISIL-controlled Tala'a district and the following day, further airstrikes killed 63 in Khasham.

 On 26 January, six civilians were killed by a mortar round and a Syrian Arab Army Brigade General was killed.

 On 28 January, ISIL launched an offensive against Al-Baghayliyah District in order to seize the Al-Rawad Hill, Al-Jazeera University, and Firat Al-Sham Hotel.
 The attack was cut short by Syrian and Russian Air Force airstrikes.
 On 30 January, ISIL launched an attack along the Cinema Fouad Street inside the Al-Rashidiyah District and against the Al-Haweeqa District.

-On 11 March, the Syrian Arab Army’s Central Command announced their intention to lift ISIS's siege of Deir ez-Zor by capturing Palmyra and the Palmyra-Deir ez-Zor highway.
+On 11 March, the Syrian Arab Army's Central Command announced their intention to lift ISIS's siege of Deir ez-Zor by capturing Palmyra and the Palmyra-Deir ez-Zor highway.

 On 18 May, the Syrian Army claimed that over 200 ISIS militants had been killed after a government assault in the western district of the besieged city.
 However, this number is disputed by the Syrian Observatory of Human Rights who give a more conservative estimate of 50 ISIS militants killed.